jasonjmcghee/xrem/README.md

 - basic tray icon + menu
 - options which open svelte-based windows of future functionality
 - efficient timeline seeking of a recorded data (with front-end)
+- navigate to timeline frame by clicking search result

 NOTE:
 - NO CACHING YET (this is vital for fast seeking between video files, currently big delay when swapping chunks)